 - Have a conference interview scheduled at the AAR/SBL?
 Practice your interviewing skills with a faculty panel, and learn as you watch fellow students in their own mock interviews.

-- Learn how to identify your strengths and see how your Divinity School education can translate to a number of career opportunities.
+- Learn how your Divinity School education can translate to a number of career opportunities.
 Ask questions of Divinity School alumni who are pursuing a wide range of professions.
 Open to students in all degree programs.